elitcloud/elit/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-ELIT: Evolution of Language and Information Technology
+Evolution of Language and Information Technology
 ======================================================

 The ELIT project brings the latest natural language processing (NLP) technology to the community.